kibuchijw/alx-low_level_programming/0x12-singly_linked_lists/README.md

 4. A function that adds a new node at the end of a list
 5. A function that frees a list
 6. A function that prints a string before the main function is executed
+7. A 64-bit program in assembly that prints a string followed by a new line